-‘Teen Mom OG’ Stars Catelynn Lowell & Tyler Baltierra ‘Not Okay’ Amid Marriage Rumors, Reports ‘Radar’
+‘Teen Mom OG’ Stars Catelynn Lowell And Tyler Baltierra ‘Not Okay’ Amid Marriage Rumors, Reports ‘Radar’

 One of Tyler Baltierra’s poems had fans worried when he hinted that he was “pathetic” and “got famous” for getting his girlfriend “knocked up,” adding that he “can’t wait” for the show to end, and that he’s “gotta leave” Catelynn Lowell if he “ever wants to be heard.”

-As previously reported by the Inquisitr, after divorce rumors began to run wild, Catelynn Lowell took to social media to reveal that she and Tyler Baltierra are “not getting a divorce,” adding that couple go through ups and downs and that they can “work through anything” life may throw at them.
+As previously reported by the Inquisitr, after divorce rumors began to run wild, Catelynn Lowell took to social media to reveal that she and Tyler Baltierra are “not getting a divorce,” adding that couples go through ups and downs and that they can “work through anything” life may throw at them.